Teradata/stacki-wiki/wiki/Configuration/Storage-Configuration.md

 All other controllers require proprietary CLI interfaces which we can no longer distribute because Stacki is now fully open source.
 Sorry about that?

 There are also a number of on-board RAID controllers that do "Fake Raid."
-We can't talk to those because, again, proprietary crap.
+Stacki can't talk to those because, again, proprietary crap.

 "Fake Raid" is software raid done with a hardware BIOS config.
-If you're not dual booting Windows and Linus, then it's colossally stupid to enable it deliberately.
+If you're not dual booting Windows and Linux, then it's colossally stupid to enable it deliberately.
 Turn it off and do real Linux software raid, which we can do easily.

 ### Spreadsheet